 About the Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR)

-The Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR) is one of a number of projects within AIR's Disability and Rehabilitation practice area.
+The Center on Knowledge Translation for Disability and Rehabilitation Research (KTDRR) is one of a number of projects within the American Institutes for Research’s (AIR) Disability and Rehabilitation practice area.
 Knowledge translation (KT) refers to strategies that move research into practice by improving the relevance, reporting, accessibility, interpretation, and application of research results.
-The KTDRR Center focuses on KT activities to support researchers in the disability and rehabilitation field.
+The Center on KTDRR focuses on KT activities to support researchers in the disability and rehabilitation field.

-The Center on Knowledge Translation for Disability and Rehabilitation Research partners with the following international organizations.
+The Center on Knowledge Translation for Disability and Rehabilitation Research partners with a wide variety of organizations.
+These have included:

 - Evidence for Policy and Practice Information and Co-ordinating (EPPI) Centre

-The Panel's activities include reviewing materials to ensure an accessible consumer orientation, suggesting new features for consumers that are not in the Center's current plans, facilitating contact with additional consumer and advocacy groups, and suggesting ways to seek input on the use of disability and rehabilitation evidence.
-Group teleconferences are held as needed, but not more than once per quarter.
+The panel's activities include planning and reviewing materials with an accessibility lens, suggesting new features for people with disabilities, facilitating contact with additional advocacy groups, and suggesting ways to seek input on the use of disability and rehabilitation evidence.
+Panelists receive honoraria for sharing their expertise with KTDRR.

 The following AIR staff work with the KTDRR Center.
 Visit the individual staff description pages on the AIR corporate website.

 Principal Applications Architect